HerveAbdi/data4PCCAR/README.md

 #### getRandomFS

 generates multivariate random observations (i.e., factor scores)
-    that match the variance/eigenvalues of the dimensions.
+    that match the variance/eigenvalues
+    of the dimensions (as defined by their loadings).

 ### monteCarlo.eigen